tiprankstipranks

 Labor cost inflation and the unavailability of skilled workers could disrupt our business.

 Labor is subject to cost inflation and availability, due to external factors, such as increases in minimum wage, higher cost of living, workforce participation rates, and employee preference for remote or hybrid work schedules, that are all beyond our control.
-In January 2024, California passed Bill 1228 which increases the minimum-wage of fast food restaurant workers to $20 per hour beginning April 1, 2024.
-This could force us to increase compensation for new and existing employees in order to attract and retain talent thereby negatively impacting our labor costs and results of operations.
-As a result, there can be no assurance we will be able to recruit, train, assimilate, motivate and retain employees in the future.
+For example, in January 2024, California passed Bill 1228 which increased the minimum-wage of fast food restaurant workers to $20 per hour beginning April 1, 2024.
+Legislation that directly or indirectly forces us to increase compensation for new and existing employees in order to attract and retain talent negatively impacts our labor costs and may harm results of operations.
+There can be no assurance that we will be able to recruit, train, assimilate, motivate and retain employees in the future.
 The loss of a substantial number of these employees and our inability to hire and replace our workforce could disrupt our business and result in significant losses.
+The increased labor costs in the restaurant industry could also negatively impact the business operations of some of our customers, which could in turn adversely affect our business and results of operations.

 Supply Chain - Risk 1